16-day Classic Namibia Safari (Self-drive)

 On the way: You can stop as often as you like for as long as you like.
 There are many waterholes en route as you travel through the park to your lodge on the eastern side of Etosha Park.

-When you're there: Your lodge will offer guided games drives in the park as well as guided game walks in the private reserve.Recommended Accommodation in Etosha National Park
+When you're there: Your lodge will offer guided games drives in the park as well as guided game walks in the private reserve.Standard Accommodation

 The drive to the Waterberg area will take about four hours.